saurabhs051/automatic-time-table-generator/README.md

 # Automatic-time-table-generator
-The proposed Automatic Timetable Generator Software will help us to easily generate randomised timetables for each semester of each branch.
-It will also export it to easily distributable formats with separate views for Professors and students.

 A key factor in running an educational centre or basically an academic environment is the need for a well-planned, well-throughout and clash-free timetable.
 Back in the days when technology was not in wide use, (lecture) timetables were manually created by the academic institution.